bmoliveira/Moya-ObjectMapper/README.md

 `pod 'Moya-ObjectMapper', '~> 1.0'`

-And the subspec if you want to use the bindings over RxSwift.
+The subspec if you want to use the bindings over RxSwift.

 `pod 'Moya-ObjectMapper/RxSwift', '~> 1.0'`

+And the subspec if you want to use the bindings over ReactiveCocoa.

+`pod 'Moya-ObjectMapper/ReactiveCocoa', '~> 1.0'`

 # Usage